tocco934/aws-foundry-ssl/README.md

 2. Restart `foundry`

 In the `/aws-foundry-ssl/utils` folder, you can run:

-`sudo sh ./fix_folder_permissions.sh`
-and then
+`sudo sh ./fix_folder_permissions.sh`, and then
 `sudo sh ./restart_foundry.sh`

-You may also need to do this before you transfer files after adding your Foundry license as by default Foundry creates more restrictive folders.
+You may also need to run just the `fix_folder_permissions` script _before_ you transfer files, after adding your Foundry license, as by default Foundry creates more restrictive folders.

 ## Debugging Failed CloudFormation